 Staying active through exercise and a healthy diet can slow the pace of memory loss and help those with Alzheimer’s maintain a good quality of life.
 Keeping everyday activities as routine as possible can also help manage stress and stave off symptoms such as aggression or sundowning behavior.
 If in a safe and structured environment, many seniors with dementia are able to continue doing many of the things they enjoy without letting their illness get in the way, such as taking a walk, going shopping, or engaging in physical activities like Tai Chi.

-Elmcroft’s Heartland Village offers a memory care program utilizing the Best Friends® approach.
+Elmcroft’s Chronicles offers a memory care program utilizing the Best Friends® approach.
 Built around each individual’s life history, cultural heritage, current abilities, and interests, this “person-centered” approach allows us to care for our residents as we would a beloved family member.
 The special associates at Elmcroft improve the quality of life for your loved one, not only by providing assistance with daily living activities, but also by involving them in structured programming that is meaningful and purposeful.